-I help clients protect what they’ve created and built, whether it’s a product, a piece of art, or their reputation.
-Clients say they value my understanding of intellectual property and advertising law, as well as my advocacy skills in and out of the courtroom.
+I help clients protect what they've created and built, whether it's a product, a piece of art, or their reputation.
+Clients say they value my understanding of complex civil litigation and intellectual property law, as well as my advocacy skills in and out of the courtroom.

-Joshua Cumby advises clients on a variety of litigation and intellectual property matters.
-In addition to disputes involving contracts, business torts, and other complex commercial matters, Joshua helps clients with patent, trademark, and copyright issues and works diligently to protect their brands and assets.
-Joshua is also well versed in trade-secret and advertising law, and he works to help clients grow their businesses and protect their competitive advantage in the marketplace.
+Joshua Cumby is a litigator who works with the firm’s class action/complex litigation and appellate teams.
+His practice includes class actions, intellectual property litigation, disputes involving complex commercial transactions, disputes involving the government, and appeals.
+Joshua helps clients with patent, trademark and copyright issues, is well versed in trade-secret and advertising law and works to help clients grow their businesses and protect their competitive advantage in the marketplace.

 Joshua served as a law clerk for the Honorable Leonie M. Brinkema, District Judge, U.S. District Court for the Eastern District of Virginia, and the Honorable John F. Anderson, Magistrate Judge, U.S. District Court for the Eastern District of Virginia.
 That court is one of the fastest in the nation, and there Joshua gained valuable experience that helps his clients resolve their disputes efficiently and successfully.

 Joshua is a frequent author on topics involving appellate law and the intersection of law and technology, among others.
 He is currently editor-in-chief of The Journal of Legal Metrics, one of the “bundle” of small journals that make up the Journal of Law, and he has written for and edited the publication since 2011.
-Joshua is also an adjunct professor at the George Mason University Antonin Scalia Law School, where he teaches courses on federal courts and legal writing.
+Joshua taught courses on federal courts and legal writing as a visiting assistant professor at the George Mason University Antonin Scalia Law School in 2012-13, and as an adjunct professor from 2013 to 2019.

 - George Mason University School of Law, J.D., 2011, cum laude